peterhendrick/steggin/README.md

 ```bash
 which git
 ```
-If there is a response that looks similar to this, then you have git installed already:
+"which" is a native unix command that searches your $PATH for the argument "git".

+You have git installed if you get output like this:

 ```bash
 /usr/local/bin/git
 ```

+If your output is empty, you do not have git installed.

 If you don't have git, you can install it here: https://git-scm.com/downloads